TamayoLeivaJ/TamayoLeivaJ/README.md

 <div align="center">
 <br><br><br>
-I´m a Ph.D. student in microbiology.
-I´m an enthusiast of microbial ecology and a growing data scientist.
-I´m a data-enthusiast that enjoys analysis, modeling, and visualization, to create and share knowledge and value.
+I'm a Ph.D. student in microbiology.
+An enthusiast of microbial ecology and a growing data scientist.
+A data-enthusiast that enjoys analysis, modeling, and visualization, to create and share knowledge and value.
 I´m always learning something new and the ways to share it through dynamics tools.
 </div>